 I was story/edit room consultant on ie ie productions feature documentary ‘American Interior’ (2014), featuring Gruff Rhys on a curious tour of the USA.
 For this film was invited to work in the edit suite for a twelve week period to help with the story development.

-Jaguars Born Free: Natural World Special - directed by Rob Sullivan.
+BBC 2 - Natural World (TX January 2013) - directed by Rob Sullivan.
 This moving documentary tells the story of two orphaned jaguar cubs - I viewed rough cuts that were sent to me on disk.

 “It’s so good to get an objective view from you: HUGE THANKS again for your invaluable help with jaguars - your comments came at a critical time for me in the thought process and really helped shape it into a much better film.”
 Rob Sullivan – camera/director